 • The department offers the following two papers as Non Major Elective Course for other than the computer science students.

 S.No.
 Semester Course Code Name of the Course

 1 III 17UNM34M Advanced Excel Lab

 2 IV 17UNM44M Adobe Photoshop Lab

 FOR PROGRAMME COMPLETION

-Students shall complete:
+Students have to complete the following: